PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/programming/03-page-variables-and-methods/+page.md

 </script>

 # 2. Page Variables and Methods
-This tutorial will teach you what page variables are in Bagawork, and how you can create them and change them using page methods.
+This tutorial will teach you what page variables are in BagaWork, and how you can create them and change them using page methods.